 Melt the butter in a small skillet, add the chopped mushroom stems, onion and thyme, cooking until tender and brown.
 Remove from heat and add sherry or Marsala, then return to heat and simmer until the liquid evaporates.

-Spoon a scant teaspoon tablespoon of the stuffing into each mushroom, place on a rimmed baking sheet.
+Spoon a scant teaspoon to a tablespoon of the stuffing into each mushroom, place on a rimmed baking sheet.
 May be made several hours ahead and refrigerated, covered.

 Preheat oven to 350 degrees.
 Drizzle very lightly with a touch of olive oil, if desired.
 Top with a little cheese if desired.
 Bake until tender, about 25 minutes.